A word from the editor

 - Reject (default) – most stories fall in this category.
 It simply means that I didn’t think the story matched our needs.
 The story may work elsewhere, and other stories by the author might work for us.

-- Reject (encourage) – in some cases, I didn’t feel the story worked for us, but there was something about the writing that intrigued me.
+- Reject (encourage) – I didn’t feel the story worked for us, but there was something about the writing that intrigued me.
 I specifically encourage these authors to try us again with something else.

 See the statistics page if you’re interested in a breakdown with a little more data.